i3abghany/Digital-Logic-Simulator/README.md

 ```

 ## Truth Table:
-* if the ```TSET``` command is followed by a name of a node, It's going to be assigned as an input node for the circuit and it will be considered in the truth table as an input node.
+* if the ```TSETIN``` command is followed by a name of a node, It's going to be assigned as an input node for the circuit and it will be considered in the truth table as an input node.

+* if the ```TSETOUT``` command is followed by a name of a node, It's going to be assigned as an output node for the circuit and it will be considered in the truth table as an output node.

 * the ```TRUTH``` command is used to print out the truth table of the circuit using the input nodes assigned by the ``TSET``` command.